cadithealth/pyramid_describe/README.rst

 A pyramid plugin that describes a pyramid application URL hierarchy, either by responding to an HTTP request or on the command line, via application inspection and reflection.
-It has built-in support for plain-text hierachies, reStructuredText, HTML, JSON, YAML, WADL, and XML, however other custom formats can be added easily.
+It has built-in support for plain-text hierachies, reStructuredText, HTML, PDF, JSON, YAML, WADL, and XML, however other custom formats can be added easily.

 Exposing an application's structure via HTTP is useful to dynamically generate an API description (via WADL, JSON, or YAML) or to create